hashie/hashie/README.markdown

 Dash is an extended Hash that has a discrete set of defined properties and only those properties may be set on the hash.
 Additionally, you can set defaults for each property.
 You can also flag a property as required.
-Required properties will raise an execption if unset.
+Required properties will raise an exception if unset.

 ### Example: